-Welcome to the website of the Joint Civil Aid Corps – a voluntary Emergency Support organisation.
+Welcome to the website of the Joint Civil Aid Corps – a voluntary Civil Defence (Emergency Support) organisation.
 Its concept is to provide opportunities to learn and train in skills to support communities and professional services during emergencies.
 People will gain key life skills that will help throughout life, including education and work.

 There are three elements to the Joint Civil Aid Corps (JCAC):